mongodb/specifications/source/index-management.rst

      *
      * For MongoDB 2.4 this method MUST insert the index specifications directly into
      * the system.indexes collection.
      *
+     * The driver MAY choose NOT to support creating indexes on 2.4 and if so, MUST
+     * document the method as such.
+     *
      * @return The names of the created indexes.
      *